 Did you ever see that movie Crash?
 It was one of those films consisting of several seemingly unrelated situations that were all tied together in the end.
 America’s sweetheart, Sandra Bullock, was in it and it even included Ludacris who, by the way, went to my high school, so I’m pretty much a celebrity, you guys.
-Who cares that he was there over a decade before I was?

 Anyway, the character that made the most significant impression on me was Officer John Ryan, superbly played by lesser-known actor Matt Dillon.
 Without beating around the bush, Officer Ryan is a turd.
 He’s a corrupt cop who takes advantage of citizens, is grotesquely racist and loves to place blame on others for all his issues.
 He’s just the worst.